Search

 An osteoclast cell is seen in contact with osteoblasts and attached directly to the OCP surface, suggesting active resorption.
 B: newly formed bone. * OCP granule.
 Osteoclasts arrowed.
 (1)

-More about Ti-Oss OCP-rich xenograft and the long-term human studies supporting its predictable performance can be accessed here.
+More about Ti-Oss OCP-rich xenograft, its predictable performance can be accessed here.